UtrechtUniversity/kickstarter/README.md

 	`python src/naics_code_assigner.py`

 ### Input
 The input is a CSV file with information about Kickstarter projects.
-Here is an example with the relevant columns shown:
+Here is an example with a few rows and the relevant columns shown:

 | name | blurb | category | subcategory|
 |--|--|--|--